-Teaming up with a lawyer is essential to winning a complex traumatic brain injury case.
+Teaming up with a lawyer is essential to winning your complex traumatic brain injury case.
 With an experienced Kent, Lynnwood, or Everett traumatic brain injury attorney from our team at your side, we ensure that all necessary steps are taken to determine the exact cause and extent of your injury and figure out how this condition severely affects your present and future life.
-A skilled lawyer can also calculate your long-term losses accurately.
+A skilled lawyer can also accurately calculate your long-term losses.
 This way, you get the compensation you truly deserve now and in the future from the proper insurance company.

 Our law firm provides legal assistance and representation to traumatic brain injury clients in Kent, Everett, Lynnwood, and the surrounding areas in Washington.
 We will make sure that you receive proper compensation for your injuries.
 Call us at (425) 771-3600 or fill out our contact form to schedule an initial consultation today.